CY12-bit/cs122b-fabflix/README.md

    - Reduces time of CastParserV2 by 1/2 its original time.

 ### Inconsistency Report
-- located in movieLogs.txt, castLogs.txt, and actorLogs.txt
+- located in movieLogs.txt, castLogs.txt, and actorLogs.txt in the /parseLogs/ file.

 # Connection Pooling
   - #### Include the filename/path of all code/configuration files in GitHub of using JDBC Connection Pooling.